GraalVM, Reflection and Native Image

 Lets take a look at an example.

-STEP 3: An Example Using Reflection
+STEP 3: Running an Example Using Reflection

 import java.lang.reflect.Method;